lilymkrtchyan/ithaca-apple-harvest-fest/design-plan/design-journey.md

 ![Error message page](scetches/error.jpg)
 The error message page that is supposed to pop-up whenever Anna inputs incorrect route is written in a manner/words that don't assume any prior knowledge in web development or computing.
 Anna is a student however she is not an information science or computer science student and has never takenany coding courses.
 She doesn't have to know what "Error 404" means, therefore the website will display a friendly message explaining what went wrong and how she can re-routherself into a correct site.
 It is important that the message does not blame Anna for doing something wrong because otherwise that would be a bad user experience.
 For that reason, I have planned for the website to aplogize for the inconvinience.
 Because the website is not supposed to be very formal, the message too is not very formal.
 It is rather friendly.
 Additionally, I have planned to keep the same navigation bar and header to let Anna know that she is still on the same website.
 The suggested solution of how to redirect to the correct/desired website is to use the navigation bar to naviga out of the error messahe page.

+Update:
+I have updated the sketches and gave explanation in the above part of this design journay (in milstone 1).
+The most recent sketches and explanations are there, that update has been done after this question was filled in.

 ### Partial Plan (Milestone 2)
 > Using your refined sketches, plan your site's partials.